A Jour – Open setting that leaves the pavilion facets open to the light

 Aigrette – Jeweled ornament in the shape of a feather or supporting a feather, worn in the hair or on a cap, popular in the middle of the eighteenth century and the early twentieth century

 Akoya pearls – Pearls from the Akoya saltwater oyster which is the mainstay of the Japanese pearl industry.
 Now also farmed by China and other countries.

 Alloy – An alloy is a combination of two or more metals.
-Common alloys used in jewellry in the United States are: 10KT Gold (41.66% gold with varying amounts of other metals such as silver depending on colour and other characteristics wanted), 14KT Gold (58.33% gold); 18KT Gold (75% gold), Platinum (95% platinum); Sterling Silver (92.5% silver).
+Common alloys used in jewelry in the United States are: 10KT Gold (41.66% gold with varying amounts of other metals such as silver depending on color and other characteristics wanted), 14KT Gold (58.33% gold); 18KT Gold (75% gold), Platinum (95% platinum); Sterling Silver (92.5% silver).

 Aluminum – A silver white metal that is lightweight and malleable

 Amber – The fossilized resin of prehistoric pine trees which ranges in color from golden to orange-red

 Amethyst – A variety of quartz found in deep purple to a bluish-violet color